phastmike/gdx/README.md

 	$ git clone https://github.com/phastmike/gdx

-To build it, `cd` into it and run:
+To build it, `cd` into the repository and run:

 	$ meson build && cd build && ninja

-Then run it with:
+Then run the application it with:

 	$ ./src/gdx